klequis/zz-haskell-notebook/README.md

 # haskell-notebook
 Notes from learning Haskell

+Welcome to my Haskell notebook.
+This is mostly just notes to my self.
+I am creating a glossary as issues.
+They are tagged to indicate if they are incomplete or of questionable correctness.

+Files in the repository address subjects at greater length.
+However, I'm a beginner at haskell and they more reflect my thinking than information you should take as correct.

-Currently, this is all definitions.
-Some definitions are copied straight from the book [Haskell Programming from first principles](https://haskellbook.com/).
+Some definitions are copied straight from the book [Haskell Programming from first principles](https://haskellbook.com/) because the made sense to me.
 Some are enhanced with information from other sources or have text that is my personal interpretation.
-Because enhanced definitions reflect my understanding of Haskell and I am a beginner, they may not be fully correct.

-**Status:** All definitions through chapter 6.
+So again, I'm a Haskell beginner ...

+If you would like to contribute to a definition please feel free to credate a new one or comment on an existing one.

 1. [Ad-hoc polymorphism (constrained polymorphism](https://github.com/klequis/haskell-notebook/issues/43)